FrameworkStyle

 This means each skin can be completely unique—different layouts, different controls, different interactions.
 A streaming app skin can have a totally different structure than a news player skin.

-Skins and Use Cases
+Skins and Features

-Preset Available Skins
+Features Available Skins

-presets.background() (no UI)
+features.backgroundVideo() (no UI)

 Skins are React components that you import and compose.
 The component name reflects the style.